sadeqi-ah/smooth-component/README.md

 # Smooth Component

-a react component to implement container or element with smoothing corners.
+A react component to implement container or element with smoothing corners.

 ![image](image.jpg)